kalaniJ94/Readme_Generator/Develop/README.md

 Badge : ![License](https://img.shields.io/badge/License-MIT-yellow.svg).

 ## Contributing
-undefined
+Steps for contributing here

 ## Tests
-undefined
+Tests here

 ## Questions
-For any questions, you can reach me at [GitHub](https://github.com/undefined) or via email at undefined.
+For any questions, you can reach me at [GitHub](https://github.com/KalaniJ94) or via email at kalaniJ94@gmail.com.